-- Complete the NDSCS Application for Admission if the applicant has not attended NDSCS or complete a re-application if the applicant has previously attended or is a past graduate of NDSCS. - Hold a current State or National Registry of Emergency Medical Technicians (NREMT) EMT or AEMT certification. - Submit official ACT and/or Placement testing results to Enrollment Services.
-Results must meet criteria to enroll in English 110 and MATH 103 fall semester OR submit an official college transcript with ENGL 110 and MATH 103 completed with a "C" or higher. - Completion of BIOL 220 and BIOL 220L within the past 10 years with a "C" or higher. - Applicants will participate in a formal interview process with the Paramedic Program faculty to discuss the internship shifts as well as expectations of the program.
+- Complete the NDSCS Application for Admission if the applicant has not attended NDSCS or complete a re-application if the applicant has previously attended or is a past graduate of NDSCS. - Applicants without a United States high school transcript (four years), will be required to complete English language proficiency exam(s) and meet the benchmark score(s) prior to continuing the selection process.
+Contact the program to schedule the assessments if this applies. - Hold a current State or National Registry of Emergency Medical Technicians (NREMT) EMT or AEMT certification.
+Applicants not holding an EMT/AEMT certification, upon successful completion of EMS101, 110, 110L and 110P with a "C" or higher, can be eligible to apply to test the NREMT EMT exam for certification. - Submit official ACT and/or Placement testing results to Enrollment Services.
+Results must meet criteria to enroll in English 110 and MATH 103 fall semester OR submit an official college transcript with ENGL 110 and MATH 103 completed with a "C" or higher.

+- 5. Completion of BIOL 220 and BIOL 220L within the past 10 years with a "C" or higher. - Applicants will participate in a formal interview process with the Paramedic program faculty to discuss the internship shifts as well as expectations of the program.
 Interview points will be graded on a rubric.